Set Kugaaruk as default location

 Sunrise: 7:24 AM

 Sunset: 4:04 PM

 Chance of flurries

-Cloudy with 40 percent chance of flurries.
-Wind northwest 20 km/h becoming light this evening.
-Low minus 6.
+Partly cloudy.
+30 percent chance of flurries early this evening.
+Clearing this evening.
+Wind west 20 km/h becoming light this evening.
+Low minus 17.

 CBC News: Weather Centre

 Nationwide, you can view weather on CBC News Network, 7 days a week.

 Don't forget, your local weather forecast is available in your area on the CBC regional nightly news.